 - Modern, safe alternative to cooling towers, offering reduced running and maintenance costs

 Benefits To The Crossflow Design

-The crossflow design offers several benefits, including ease of maintenance, absence of water noise and lower operating costs.
-That said, when compared to counterflow cooling towers, the footprint of the tower tends to be larger which can be prohibitive is space is at a premium and there is an increased risk of freezing in cold ambient.
-Each design of cooling tower has its respective benefits and limitations but the tower type you’ll need is very much determined by your specific requirement and process.
+The crossflow design offers several benefits.
+Including ease of maintenance, absence of water noise and lower operating costs.
+That said, when compared to counterflow cooling towers, the footprint of the tower tends to be larger.
+Which can be prohibitive if space is at a premium and there is an increased risk of freezing in cold ambient.
+Each design of cooling tower has its respective benefits and limitations.
+But the tower type you’ll need is very much determined by your specific requirement and process.